monk-io/docs/_mkdocs/docs/guides/basic-app.md

 We have provided the simplest description of the container image to be run and Monk is already capable of starting it.
 The `namespace` field tells Monk where to put the description of `app` - it will be under `yourname/app`.
 The `defines` field is important as it tells Monk how to interpret parts of the YAML tree - all the names are free form so this is the way to "type" the YAML.

-You could run your new template with:
+You could run your new Kit with:

     monk load app.yaml
     monk run yourname/app